bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 Beneath our model, you will see a line which sets the `samplingRate` to 0.
 This refers to fossil sampling, which we have now introduced into our model, so this line needs to be removed.

 In its place, we instead need to add an instruction to the XML about the direction of time.
-By default, the fossilized-birth-death model implemented in BEAST2 assumes that the breakpoint times are measured forward-in-time from the origin.
+The birth-death skyline model implemented in BEAST2 assumes that time runs forwards, from the origin to the present.
+That means  that by default it assumes the breakpoint times are measured forward-in-time from the origin.
 However, we specified our breakpoint times as offsets backward-in-time from the youngest tip.
 We did this because we know the age of the youngest tip exactly, but we don't know the age of the origin (we are estimating the origin time).
-To switch the time direction for the fossilized-birth-death model we use the `reverseTimeArrays` parameter.
+To switch the time direction for the breakpoint times we use the `reverseTimeArrays` parameter.
 Here, we are telling the model to use the opposite direction of time to the default in five dimensions: in order, this refers to our three rate parameters (`birth`, `death` and `sampling`) plus `rho` and the `removalProbability` (which we do not need but will specify anyway).

 >Remove the line fixing `samplingRate` to 0:
 >